Potomac, Maryland, US/Virginia, US

 |POTOMAC RIVER NEAR WASH, DC LITTLE FALLS PUMP STA|

-, but when running it - you are out in the middle of a massive cataract surrounded by deadly sieves, huge holes, and slippery rocks, and if you don't live here - it all looks the same.
-Even the pourover in the class 3 rapid above the falls can dish out a beating at these levels, and all the other rapids to the river left of Grace Under pressure are extremely seivey and dangerous.
+, but when running it - you are out in the middle of a massive river surrounded by deadly sieves, huge holes, and slippery rocks, and if you don't live here - it all looks the same.
+Even the pourover in the class 3 rapid above the falls can dish out a beating at these levels, and all the other drops to the river left of Grace Under pressure are extremely seivey and dangerous.
+A substantial amount of the flow flows towards the Subway sieve or into the Maryland Lines, http://www.americanwhitewater.org/content/River/detail/id/5553 which will be high.
 Swimming anywhere near the Center lines is a life threatening mistake that usually requires an elaborate rescue in full public view.
-There have now been 2 fatalities here of experienced kayakers who had run the lines before.
+There have now been 2 fatalities here of experienced kayakers who had run the lines before, most recently in July 2013. http://www.americanwhitewater.org/content/Accident/detail/accidentid/3743/.
 Know your limits out here and don't come without a guide and very experienced friends.
-Center lines is an intricate maze that requires A LOT of scouting, and choosing the wrong channel could kill you and put access at risk for everyone.
+Center lines is an intricate maze that requires A LOT of scouting, and choosing the wrong channel, or swimming could kill you and put access at risk for everyone.
 Please be careful and always have a safety plan.

 Access to the river is restricted on both the Maryland and Virginia sides.
 Maryland Side - Paddlers may put in almost anywhere on the Maryland shore, but may not leave the boardwalk across Olmstead Island.
 To run the Falls from the Maryland side, most people cross the Canal and put in above the aqueduct dam, or put in below the dam at higher levels.
 Virginia Side - Paddlers may not put in upstream of the Falls.
 To run the Falls from the Virginia side you must put in at Fisherman's Eddy and then make a difficult ferry and carry above both O-Deck rapid and the Falls themselves.
 Carry up the Flake for multiple laps.
 If the rocks are wet, this can be sketchier than running the Falls.
 Running Great Falls is currently unrestricted.
 However, to maintain good relations with the National Park Service paddlers voluntarily restrict their runs to less populated times in the park—early morning, late evening, or weekdays—and limit group size and time spent in the rapid.
 The Park Service is concerned about running the Falls at popular times because it can draw spectators down off the observation decks and closer to the river's edge -- where they might fall in the water and drown.
 And, if paddlers spend a lot of time running around and relaxing in the Falls, it can give the impression that such activities are not very difficult or dangerous.
 Since 1975, at least 30 people have drowned in Great Falls, so the Park Service is understandably nervous about this.
 For more information, see the Guidelines for Running Great Falls as written by the Canoe Cruisers Association in 1999.
 Today regular Falls runners continue to dialog with the Park Service to make sure access remains open to all.